ExtendScript/tap-es/README.md

     tap-es.add('test/*.indd.jsx', [indesign-12,indesign-13] )

+## Report Options

+We add the duration of the test to the report:

+    tap-es.reportDuration(true)

+and/or add the file name of the test with:

+     tap-es.reportScriptName(true)

 ## Running the tests

 After having added the tests, we can use the `run()` command to run the tests and pipe the output to file (Markdown) and console: